 Proof Key of Code Exchange (PKCE)

-PKCE (RFC 7636) enhances the security of the OAuth 2.0 Authorization Code Flow by protecting against authorization code interception attacks.
+PKCE (RFC 7636arrow-up-right) enhances the security of the OAuth 2.0 Authorization Code Flow by protecting against authorization code interception attacks.
 It is particularly important for public clients (e.g., mobile apps, single-page apps) that cannot securely store a client secret.

 PKCE Flow in Corppass